PowerStream Universal Power Supply Technology

 3. Step by step storage procedure: 1.
 Completely charge the battery before storing.
 2. Store the battery in a cool, dry location, protected from the elements.
 3. During storage, monitor the specific gravity (flooded) or voltage.
 Batteries in storage should be given a boost charge when they show a 70% charge or less.
 Completely charge the battery before re-activating.

-For optimum performance, equalize the batteries (flooded) before putting them back into service.
+For optimum performance, equalize flooded batteries before putting them back into service.
 Refer to the Equalizing section for this procedure.
+Sealed lead acid batteries such as gel, VRLA, and AGM do not need to be equalized, and it will in fact be bad for them.

 Q: Will a battery rapidly self discharge if placed on concrete?